Kegbot/kegbot-server/docs/source/run-server.rst

 Kegbot Server is 100% functional when running under this development server, but for better performance you'll want to run Kegbot with a "real" HTTP server.
-When you're ready, see :ref:`configure-apache` for instructions.
+When you're ready, see :ref:`production-setup` for instructions.

 Log in and configure Kegbot
 ---------------------------